Reviews You Can Rely On

 Our Verdict

 The Mountain Hardwear Phantom 0 is an excellent choice for any serious mountaineer or winter camper.
 It is made of high-end materials and delivers warmth that matches its 0F claims, in our experience, with a pretty snug fit.
 It's also impressively very light and cinches down very small in its included compression sack.
 Mountain Hardwear makes two versions of this bag, the Gore-Tex Windstopper version, and the Pertex version.
 We tested the Pertex version.
 Mountain Hardwear also got rid of the hydrophobic down that was in the older version of these bags.
 All added up, this bag ranks as one of the best 0F bags on the market today in its price range.
 We strongly recommend this model for those who frequently cover winter terrain and want the warmth of a 0F bag at the smallest weight and packed size, with only a minor reduction in comfort.
-See it rated versus top competitors in our review of the best winter sleeping bags.
+See it rated versus top competitors in our review of winter sleeping bags.

 REASONS TO BUY